-Post-traumatic stress disorder is often associated with war veterans, but it’s a disease that can affect all types of people, even children and adolescents.
-According to the National Survey of Adolescents, about 4 percent of of teenage boys and 6 percent of teenage girls meet the clinical definition of PTSD.
+Post-traumatic stress disorder is often associated with war veterans, but it’s a disease that can affect all types of people, even children, and adolescents.
+According to the National Survey of Adolescents, about 4 percent of teenage boys and 6 percent of teenage girls meet the clinical definition of PTSD.
 Since kids and teens are not exempt from witnessing or experiencing traumatic events, this puts them at risk.

 What Leads To PTSD?

 Some of the most common causes of post-traumatic stress disorder are:

 - Violent assault

 - Natural disasters